Wordsworth and the Hunger Games: The Ballad of Songbirds and Snakes

 Let’s now flip our attentions to the countervailing force within the book, that of Lucy Gray Baird.
 Lucy Gray originates so far outside the Capitol’s influence, she derives not from any District at all— her Covey people are wanderers, travelling musicians who sing of strange and magical experiences deeply innate to the human constitution.
 Whereas Snow’s voice rings with ‘real authority’, Lucy Gray sings free and unrestrained— where Snow dresses in the regal colours of royalty, she garbs herself in all the shades of the rainbow.
 Snow’s infatuation with her feels immediately paradoxical, but we soon realise it is merely due to his lust to shut away a free spirit into the Capitol’s box.

 If we were to parallel the Capitol’s philosophy with Thomas Hobbes, then the spirit of the Covey would surely lie within the works of Jean-Jacques Rousseau.
-More than anything, Rousseau believed that we should strive not to restrain the natural state of man, but to liberate it from the chains of society— whereas Hobbes believed the inherent condition was one of people seeking their own self-interests, Rousseau argued that the impositions of law and authority were exploitative and oppressive.
+More than anything, Rousseau believed that we should strive not to restrain the natural state of man, but to liberate it from the chains of society— whereas Hobbes believed the inherent condition is to seek one’s own self-interests, Rousseau argued that the impositions of law and authority are exploitative and oppressive.
 Instead, the natural, united ‘general will’ is all that should be heeded when decisions are to be made, not some artificial autocratic governing monolith.

 With that in mind, we can return to Wordsworth.
 Lucy Gray embodies not just the Rousseauian ideal of the inherent goodness of man, but the ultimate ideal of the Romantic poets as well, that which Snow is most terrified of.
 As the wheels of industry rolled across Europe, those peers of Wordsworth and Coleridge scribbled frantically of the intangible, omniscient, enlightening power of nature, that could not be exploited by human ambition, and yet contained the full potential of our species.
 There are many examples of elusive and ethereal representations of that sublime power throughout the Romantic oeuvre, but the most tantamount to this line of inquiry is, of course, the one found in Wordsworth’s own ‘Lucy Gray’.